by ProcureDeskLast Updated : Nov-27-2023

-The contract review should provide with you a list of such opportunities.
+The contract review should provide you with a list of such opportunities.

-So let’s look at some examples of potential opportunities in this area
+So, let’s look at some examples of potential opportunities in this area:

-In case you have reduced staffing or no staff at your locations, you should revisit your contract and ask the vendor to charge less or suspend cleaning services where there is no staff.
+If you have reduced staffing or no staff at your locations, you should revisit your contract and ask the vendor to charge less or suspend cleaning services where there is no staff.

-These are mere suggestions, this might or might not work for your situation.
+These are mere suggestions; this might or might not work for your situation.

 Managed print services include supplies and maintenance for printers.
 The service company charged a fixed monthly service for maintaining the printers and supplies are generally consumption-based.

-So you should ask the vendor for cost reduction since they are not incurring a cost to service the printers.
+So, it would be best to ask the vendor for cost reduction since they are not incurring a cost to service the printers.

 The IT support costs are generally priced based on the number of calls expected and the number of hardware points (servers, laptops, desktops) the provider needs to support.

-These are just examples, review your spending to identify relevant opportunities in your company.
+These are just examples; review your spending to identify relevant opportunities in your company.